norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 12. #### Create an empty CodeDeploy Application
 We will need a CodeDeploy app for our ECS service to set up blue/green deploys in.
 So navigate to CodePipeline -> Applications -> and create a new application named something sensible like `bash-dog-deploy-application`.
 Leave this open.

-13. #### Launching ECS with a CodeDeploy Application Now we can set up our runtime.
-Create a new cluster with defaults, named something logical like `bash-dog`.
+13. #### Create the ECS Cluster and initial Task Definition Setting up the initial runtime is a little bit of a juggling act; You first create your ECS cluster, task definition, Create a new cluster with defaults, named something logical like `bash-dog`.
 Let this chug, don't touch anything until the cluster is up and running.
 Once up, we need a base task definition for the service we are about to create.
 - Click on _Task definitions_, _Create a new task definition (with JSON)_.
 Paste the guts of your `taskdef.json` file and save.
 Back to the `bash-dog` cluster page, time to create a service.